Jakodera/Website-NewsApp-React/README.md

 This is a webpage to display top headlines for Guardian News.
-Based on the selection by the user, the top-headlines should be for any of the following domains – world, politics, business, technology and sports. https://newsapp-johnnyko.herokuapp.com/
+Based on the selection by the user, the top-headlines should be for any of the following domains – world, politics, business, technology and sports. <br />
+https://newsapp-johnnyko.herokuapp.com/

-Used AJAX and JSON technologies.
+- Used AJAX and JSON technologies.
-Used a combination of HTML5, React-Bootstrap, and React.js on client side.
+- Used a combination of HTML5, React-Bootstrap, and React.js on client side.
-Used JavaScript / Node.js on server side.
+- Used JavaScript / Node.js on server side.
-Used React-Bootstrap to enhance the user experience using responsive design.
+- Used React-Bootstrap to enhance the user experience using responsive design.
-Delpoyed to Amazon Web Services(AWS), now Heroku.
+- Delpoyed to Amazon Web Services(AWS), now Heroku.
-Used Guardian News API
+- Used Guardian News API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).